 4. Business Travel

 If you’re driving your own car for work purposes, you can deduct the costs of gas, oil, maintenance, and repairs as they relate to your work, or you can simply track your mileage and use a rate set by the IRS annually to determine your deduction.
 This is by far the most simple and more popular option.
-For 2012, you can deduct 55.5 cents per mile driven for business purposes (this increases to 56.5 cents per mile in 2013).
+For 2013, you can deduct 56.5 cents per mile driven for business purposes.
 However, miles driven from your home to an outside office should not be included in the calculation.
 For example, if you drive 5 miles to the office and then drive 6 miles from the office to a client, 6 miles back to the office, and 5 miles home, you can deduct 12 miles for the day.
-Maintaining a mileage log is an easy way to both keep your personal and business driving separate.
+Maintaining a mileage log is an easy way to keep your personal and business driving separate.
 Plus, it provides a solid paper trail should you be audited.
 In addition to recording your mileage, record the date of travel, as well as the purpose.

 Even if you don’t drive a lot for your business, you can still claim mileage for trips to the post office or office supply store.
-A few miles now and then can really add up by the end of the year.
+A few miles here and there can really add up by the end of the year.

 Tax Tips for the Self-Employed